CRL lead the way in carbon fibre composite strengthening

 There are two methods for composite strengthening;

-- Plate bonding where the composite plates, which are usually carbon fibre reinforced, are manufactured off site, and then bonded to the structure using epoxy adhesives, and
+- Carbon fibre plate bonding where the composite plates, which are usually carbon fibre reinforced, are manufactured off site, and then bonded to the structure using epoxy adhesives, and

 - FRP wrap where the dry fibre fabric is either rolled into the wet resin on the structures surface (dry lay) or the resin is applied to the fibre fabric which is then applied to the structure (wet lay).

 Understandably quality control is easier with plates manufactured off site but for strengthening around beams and columns the wrap system is the only solution.
 In both cases there are strict quality control procedures to follow.
 CRL is qualified to design and install using both techniques and are approved by the leading material suppliers.

 CRL started researching the use of carbon fibre composites in 1992 when we commissioned Sheffield University to carry out some initial trials strengthening reinforced concrete beams.
 In 1996 we were the first company to complete a commercial structural strengthening contract using CFRP composites.

 Since 1996 we have designed and installed numerous CFRP composite strengthening schemes for reinforced concrete, stell and cast iron.
 CRL pioneered the use of ultra-high modulus plates to strengthen cast iron beams for Network Rail and London Underground (TfL).

 Over the last 20 years CRL have played a key role in developing the technique by supporting further research and development on this subject with UK Universities.
 We have also assisted with the development of standards and guidance documents for the design, installation and management of composite systems published by the Concrete Society as Technical Reports 55 & 57.